Riemannian Optimization via Frank-Wolfe Methods: Introduction

 But as far as we are aware, \fw methods have not been studied for Riemannian manifolds.
 Our work fills this gap in the literature by developing, analyzing, and experimenting with Riemannian Frank-Wolfe (\rfw) methods.
-Abstractly seen, \rfw and its theoretical analysis directly adapt Euclidean FW by replacing Euclidean concepts with Riemannian ones.
-But this adaptation does not translate into an implementable method: realization of \rfw requires access to a Riemannian analog of the linear oracle~\eqref{eq:lo}, which can be nonconvex even for g-convex optimization problems.
+In addition to adapting \fw to the Riemannian setting, there is one more challenge that we must overcome: \rfw requires access to a Riemannian analog of the linear oracle~\eqref{eq:lo}, which can be hard even for g-convex problems.

-Therefore, to complement our theoretical analysis of \rfw, we discuss in detail a practical setting that admits efficient Riemannian linear oracles.
+Therefore, to complement our theoretical analysis of \rfw, we discuss in detail practical settings that admit efficient Riemannian ``linear'' oracles.
 Specifically, we discuss problems where $\Mc=\pd_d$, the manifold of (Hermitian) positive definite matrices, and $\Xc$ is a g-convex semidefinite interval; then problem~\eqref{eq:0} assumes the form

 where $L$ and $U$ are positive definite matrices.
 An important instance of~\eqref{eq:8} is the following g-convex optimization problem (see \S\ref{sec:mgm} for details and notation):